auth0/docs/articles/architecture-scenarios/_includes/_architecture/_sdlc-support.md

 :::

 ::: warning
 Though Auth0 allows you to create as many free tenants as you'd like, you may be limited for the number of tenants where all paid features are enabled.
-By default, you are provided with **three** tenants where all features are available.
+If elegible, you can be provided with up to **three** tenants where all features are shared.
 :::